square/FetchRequests/README.md

 There are two SwiftUI Property Wrappers available for use, `FetchableRequest` and `SectionedFetchableRequest`.
 These are analagous to CoreData's property wrappers.

+The controller will perform a fetch once and only once upon the first view render.
+After that point, it is dependent upon live update events.

 Examples:

 ```swift